A plea deal is set to keep Bryan Kohberger locked up for life. The family of one of the Idaho victims is furious - Local News 8

 “After more than two years, this is how it concludes — with a secretive deal and a hurried effort to close the case without any input from the victims’ families on the plea’s details,” the Goncalves family said in a statement shared with CNN.

 The plea deal would bring an abrupt end to a case that has captured national attention since the four brutal killings rocked the small college town of Moscow.
-Bryan Kohberger, a 30-year-old former PhD student of criminology at Washington State University, was charged in January 2023 with fatally stabbing Goncalves, Ethan Chapin and Xana Kernodle, both 20, and Madison Mogen, 21.
+Bryan Kohberger, a 30-year-old former PhD student of criminology at nearby Washington State University, was charged in January 2023 with fatally stabbing Goncalves; Ethan Chapin and Xana Kernodle, both 20; and Madison Mogen, 21.

 Under the deal, Kohberger will plead guilty to four counts of murder in exchange for the government dropping the death penalty, a person familiar with the matter told CNN.
-Goncalves family attorney Shanon Gray confirmed the deal to CNN, which has reached out to the families of Chapin, Kernodle and Mogen about a plea deal.
+Goncalves family attorney Shanon Gray confirmed the deal to CNN, which has reached out to the families of Chapin, Kernodle and Mogen about the pending agreement.

-“This is anything but justice,” Kaylee’s father, Steve Goncalves, told NewsNation Monday evening.
-“This is the opposite of our will.
-There was no majority (of victims’ families) believing that this was acceptable.”
+“This isn’t what we should be doing,” Kaylee’s father, Steve Goncalves, told CNN’s Jim Scuitto on Tuesday, adding, “You don’t deal with terrorists and you don’t deal with people who kill your kids in their sleep.
+So we’ll never, we’ll never see this as justice.”

+A hearing in the case is scheduled for Wednesday at 1 p.m.
+ET in front of Judge Steven Hippler, a court document shows; it will deal with the plea agreement, a letter from the prosecutor to a victim’s family says, the Idaho Statesman reported.
+The Goncalves family has asked prosecutors to delay Wednesday’s hearing to give them more time to get to Boise, the family’s lawyer told the Associated Press.

 An abrupt end to a national saga

-The Goncalves family wasn’t “even called about the plea” and merely “received an email with a letter attached,” it said.
+The Goncalves family wasn’t “even called about the plea” and merely “received an email with a letter attached,” they said in a social media post.

-The letter, from Moscow Prosecuting Attorney Bill Thompson, indicates Kohberger will likely be sentenced to life in prison if he pleads guilty and the deal requires him to waive his right to appeal, the Idaho Statesman reported.
+The letter, sent to the victims’ families from Moscow Prosecuting Attorney Bill Thompson, indicates Kohberger will likely be sentenced to life in prison if he pleads guilty and the deal requires him to waive his right to appeal, the Idaho Statesman reported.

 Still, the Goncalves family blasted prosecutors’ “very unexpected” decision, writing in a short social media post: “We are beyond furious at the State of Idaho.
 They have failed us.”